Baccalaureate Service

 About the Service

-The Baccalaureate Service is a multifaith service celebration of undergraduate commencement.
+The Baccalaureate Service is a multifaith celebration of undergraduate commencement.
 Service highlights include hymns, musical selections, readings, and reflections by students from diverse faith traditions.
 The ceremony features a procession that includes undergraduate degree candidates from Columbia College, The Fu Foundation School of Engineering and Applied Science, the School of General Studies, and Barnard College.

 All undergraduate degree candidates and their guests are invited to attend.